Start My Answer

 Maryland tries to make it relatively easy for a defendant to answer a summons.
 This is why the Writ of Summons document includes a Notice of Intention to Defend that you can fill out and send back as your response.

 That being said, the Notice of Intent to Defend doesn't have a lot of room for you to explain your side of the case.
-SoloSuit's Answer form, which fill the same function of a Notice of Intent to Defend, gives you room to respond to all the claims and defend yourself.
+SoloSuit's Answer form, which fills the same function of a Notice of Intent to Defend, gives you room to respond to all the claims and defend yourself.

 Maryland does not charge a fee to file an Answer